LGBT+ candidates surf rainbow wave to victory in U.S. elections

 “And South Bronx is full of mothers like mine who have suffered and struggled and sacrificed so that her baby boy can have a better life than she did.”

-Reporting by Hugo Greenhalgh @hugo_greenhalgh and Rachel Savage; Editing by Claire Cozens.
+Reporting by Hugo Greenhalgh @hugo_greenhalgh and Rachel Savage; Editing by Claire Cozens and Katy Migiro.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
 Visit news.trust.org

 Our Standards: The Thomson Reuters Trust Principles.